viniciusnvcosta/ai-dat/README.md

-# cookiecutter-fastapi
+# ai-dat

+***AI Deployment as Template***

-In order to create a template to FastAPI projects. :rocket:
+A quality template to deploy containerized AI projects. 🏗️

 ## Important
-To use this project you don't need fork it.
-Just run cookiecutter CLI and voilà!
+This project is thoroughly based on `arturhenrique`'s [cookiecutter-fastapi](https://github.com/arthurhenrique/cookiecutter-fastapi) and `mateuscardosogs`'s [athena-boilerplate](https://github.com/mateuscardosogs/athena-boilerplate), best regards for their contributions.

 ## Cookiecutter